-The CVA Program team would like to send our best wishes to everyone impacted by COVID-19.
+The CVA Program team would like to send our best wishes to everyone impacted by the evolving health and economic crisis.
 The CVA Program is open and will continue accepting applications during this crisis.
-However, due to ongoing disruptions caused by COVID-19, the CVA Program has made several programmatic changes to protect our team’s health and safety, while also accommodating program participants who are impacted by COVID-19.
+However, due to ongoing disruptions caused by the evolving health and economic crisis, the CVA Program has made several programmatic changes to protect our team’s health and safety, while also accommodating program participants who are impacted by the evolving health and economic crisis.

-We will continue monitoring the impacts of COVID-19 and will consider additional changes beyond April 30, 2020 if needed.
+We will continue monitoring the impacts of the evolving health and economic crisis and will consider additional changes beyond May 31st, 2020 if needed.
 Please continue visiting our website to access the most up-to-date information.
 Again, the CVA Program team is with you, your family and our community during this difficult time.

 What’s NEW?!
 We are very excited to announce the CVA Program has relaunched and our online application is NOW OPEN!
 Before you begin your application, please take a moment to understand the program changes and browse our updated website for more information.
 Ready to begin an application?
 Apply now.
 Important CVA Program changes: Vehicle grant amounts have changed to a two-tier system.
 The highest grant amounts will be available for the lowest income level: $5,000 for a BEV or PHEV and $2,500 for a hybrid.… Read more